Agions/zephyr-ui/docs_website/docs/installation.md

 # Installation

-This guide will help you install and set up zephyr-ui UI in your Flutter project.
+This guide will help you install and set up Zephyr UI in your Flutter project.

 ## Prerequisites

-Before installing zephyr-ui UI, ensure you have:
+Before installing Zephyr UI, ensure you have:

 - **Flutter SDK**: Version 3.19.0 or higher
 - **Dart SDK**: Version 3.3.0 or higher